swisspol/XLFacility/README.md

 Any call to `NSLog()` in your app's source code is now being sent live to your Terminal window.
 And when you connect to your app, as a convenience to make sure you haven't missed anything,  `XLTelnetServerLogger` will immediately replay all messages logged since the app was launched (this behavior can be changed).

-What's really interesting and useful however is connecting to your app while it's running on another Mac or on a real iPhone / iPad.
+What's really interesting and useful is connecting to your app while it's running on another Mac or on a real iPhone / iPad.
 As long as your home / office / WiFi network doesn't block communication on port `2323` (the default port used by `XLTelnetServerLogger`), you should be able to remotely connect by simply entering `telnet YOUR_DEVICE_IP_ADDRESS 2323` in Terminal on your computer.
-Note that connecting to your iOS app will not work while if it has been suspended by iOS while in background.

 Of course, like you've already done above with `XLStandardLogger`, you can customize the format used by `XLTelnetServerLogger`, for instance like this:
 ```objectivec